zodiac15/zodiac15/README.md

 ### Hello there! 👋
-My name is <b>Ayush</b> and I am a software engineering student currently studying at Sharda University.
+My name is <b>Ayush</b> and I am a cloud engineer at TCS.
 Feel free to go through my projects and star them if you like it!

 ## &#x1f4c8; Github Stats